Monday, April 21, 2025

 Following are the steps you need to follow to apply for a passport online:

-Check your inbox and look for an email from “[email protected]“, open the email and follow the link in email to activate your user account.
+• Check your inbox and look for an email from “[email protected]“, open the email and follow the link in emthe ail to activate your user account.

-Click on ‘Apply for Fresh Passport/Re-issue of Passport’ link on your home screen.
+• Click on the ‘Apply for Fresh Passport/Re-issue of Passport’ link on your home screen.

-Choice 1 – You can download the soft copy of the form , fill it offline & upload.
+• Choice 1 – You can download the soft copy of the form, fill it out offline & upload it.

 **Make sure you check your information twice or thrice if needed before submitting a form offline or online.

-Next step is to make payment for the application.
-Click on the ‘View Saved/Submitted Applications’ link on the left side of the screen under Services screen to schedule an appointment.
-Then Click on ‘Pay and Schedule Appointment’ link for making payment for scheduling appointment.
+• The next step is to make payment for the application.
+Click on the ‘View Saved/Submitted Applications’ link on the left side of the screen under the Services screen to schedule an appointment.
+Then Click on the ‘Pay and Schedule Appointment’ link to make payment to schedule an appointment.

-Please note that payments for appointments at all Passport Seva Kendras (PSK) has been mandatorily made Online.
+• Please note that payments for appointments at all Passport Seva Kendras (PSK) have been mandatorily made Online.
 The same can be done by any one of the following modes:

-Reach the PSK with all the originals documents at least 30 minutes before the appointment time to avoid any unnecessary delay.
-If you are not sure of documents that would be required at PSK, click on the below link and follow the given instructions.
+• Reach the PSK with all the original documents at least 30 minutes before the appointment time to avoid any unnecessary delay.
+If you are not sure of dthe ocuments that would be required at PSK, click on the below link and follow the given instructions.

 Big Four is the term given to represent the top four audit companies of the world.
 Ernst and Young, Deloitte, PricewaterhouseCoopers and KPMG together make the Big Four.
 These companies conduct the audit of many public and private companies throughout the world.